Equity is the awareness that simple equality does not lead to equitable results, since we are all different and have different needs.

 This online workshop is designed to help you get close to this objective; we hope it will help you become an equity worker, engage in this “labour of love,” and live your everyday life through the lens of this awareness.

-Click here or proceed to exercise 1 Mindfulness Inventory from the Workshop Exercises drop-down menu.
+Click here or proceed to exercise 0 Check My Privilege! from the Workshop Exercises drop-down menu.